 A fit of pique drove Angus to start this business in the spring of 1990.
 He was furious and perplexed that he couldn’t buy the plants that he had fallen in love with and was determined to do something about it.

-“To my mind, these plants all had something in common – they were highly sculptural and tremendously green.
-To quote from our first catalogue : In the jargon of horticulture, these are known as ‘architectural plants’.
-Not because they belong in buildings but because the plants themselves have their own ‘architecture’ – strong, sometimes spectacular, shapes which bring a distinctive year round presence to a garden.
+“To my mind, these plants all had something in common – they were highly sculptural and tremendously green.”
+To quote from our first catalogue : “In the jargon of horticulture, these are known as ‘architectural plants’.
+Not because they belong in buildings but because the plants themselves have their own ‘architecture’ – strong, sometimes spectacular, shapes which bring a distinctive year-round presence to a garden”.

-In the spring of 1990 we launched ourselves onto an unsuspecting and bemused British public, without the faintest idea as to whether anyone else shared our passion for these peculiar plants.
+We launched ourselves onto an unsuspecting and bemused British public, without the faintest idea as to whether anyone else shared our passion for these peculiar plants.

-We’re now next to the Brinsbury campus of Chichester College, situated on the west-side of the A29, 2.7 miles north of Pulborough and 2.4 miles south of Billingshurst.
-Postcode RH20 1DJ.
+We’re now next to the Brinsbury campus of Chichester College, situated on the west side of the A29, 2.7 miles north of Pulborough and 2.4 miles south of Billingshurst.
+Postcode: RH20 1DJ.
 Our Nuthurst nursery is now closed.